 The candidacy exam must be passed within 12 months from the date of enrollment.
-A second attempt is permitted and the retake must be passed within 15 months from the date of enrollment.
+A second attempt is permitted but the retake must be passed within 15 months from the date of enrollment.

 The goal of the exam is for the student to demonstrate a thorough understanding of the articles on the reading list and be able to evaluate them critically, taking into account the background knowledge and research forming the foundations for the contributions in the articles.

 Click on ∇ to open the relevant section.